jfrobbins/blog/content/federation/what-is-a-distributed-social-network-anyway/index.md

 +++
-title = '20241219 What Is a Distributed Social Network' date = 2024-12-19T18:32:54-05:00
+title = 'What Is a Distributed Social Network Anyway?' date = 2024-12-19T18:32:54-05:00 draft = false
-draft = true
 +++

 # What is a Distributed Social Network Anyway?